sous-chefs/djbdns/README.md

 * ucspi-tcp - `tcpserver` is used by the axfr recipe.
 * runit - for setting up the services.
 * daemontools - alternative service configuration.
-* bluepill - alternative service configuration. **May be removed in a future major version of this cookbook**.

 # Attributes